A Double Layered Water Cherenkov Detector Array for Gamma-Ray Astronomy: Introduction

 \section{Introduction}

 Ground-level particle-based detection of air showers is a rapidly developing approach to $\gamma$-ray astronomy at very high energies, with cosmic-ray protons and nuclei as the main source of background.
-High-density arrays maximise the number of detectable particles per air shower and water-Cherenkov based detector units have proven to be an effective way of achieving large array area, as demonstrated by HAWC (High-Altitude Water Cherenkov)~\citet{Abeysekara_2017} and LHAASO (Large High Altitude Air Shower Observatory) coverage~\citet{Aharonian_2021}.
-The Southern Wide-field Gamma-ray Observatory (SWGO) \citet{Abreu_2019, Hinton_2021}, is a project towards constructing a large detector array in the southern hemisphere with an advanced detector design and superior performance compared to both HAWC and LHAASO.
-This paper investigates the reference design; a double layered WCD.
-Several other advanced designs such as a shallow WCD with 4 PMT’s are being considered~\citet{Conceicao_2021}.
-The performance of WCD arrays is largely driven by high altitude~\citet{Sinnis_2007}, large array area and large fill-factor~\citet{Schoorlemmer_2019}, but the particle detection thresholds of the individual WCD units and their response characteristics will influence the threshold energy and performance of the array (see e.g.~\citet{Assis_2017}).
+High-density arrays maximise the number of detectable particles per air shower.
+Water Cherenkov detectors (WCD) are water-filled detection units that detect Cherenkov light produced by air showers reaching ground level and have been proven to be an effective way of achieving large array area, as demonstrated by HAWC (High-Altitude Water Cherenkov)~\citep{Abeysekara_2017} and LHAASO (Large High Altitude Air Shower Observatory) coverage~\citep{Aharonian_2021}.
+The Southern Wide-field Gamma-ray Observatory (SWGO) \citep{Abreu_2019, Hinton_2021}, is a project towards constructing a large detector array in the southern hemisphere with an advanced detector design and superior performance compared to both HAWC and LHAASO.
+The performance of WCD arrays is largely driven by high altitude~\citep{Sinnis_2007}, large array area and large fill-factor~\citep{Schoorlemmer_2019}, but the particle detection thresholds of the individual WCD units and their response characteristics will influence the threshold energy and performance of the array (see e.g.~\citep{Assis_2017}).
+This paper investigates the reference design for SWGO; a double-layered WCD array.
+Several other advanced designs such as a shallow WCD with 4 photomultiplier tubes (PMTs) are also being considered~\citep{Conceicao_2021}.

-The role of an individual detector unit in a ground-particle-based $\gamma$-ray instrument is to measure the local shower particle number or energy density, assign a local arrival time and ideally provide additional information for $\gamma$/hadron separation.
-Muon identification, as a means of hadronic background rejection (see, e.g.~\citet{Schoorlemmer_2019}), can be implemented either using separate detector elements, such as the LHAASO buried muon detectors~\citet{Aharonian_2021} or by discrimination within a standard WCD unit.
-Additionally, the topology of the shower amplitude distribution such as the charge distribution close to the shower core and the clustering characteristics of hits far from the core region also provide information for effective $\gamma$/hadron discrimination as demonstrated by Milagro~\citet{Atkins_2003}.
+The role of an individual detector unit in a ground-particle-based $\gamma$-ray instrument is to measure the local shower particle number or energy density, assign a local arrival time and ideally provide information for $\gamma$/hadron separation.
+Muon identification, as a means of hadronic background rejection (see, e.g.~\citep{Schoorlemmer_2019}), can be implemented either using separate detector elements, such as the LHAASO buried muon detectors~\citep{Aharonian_2021} or by discrimination within a standard WCD unit.
+Additionally, the topology of the shower amplitude distribution such as the charge distribution close to the shower core and the clustering characteristics of hits far from the core region also provide information for effective $\gamma$/hadron discrimination as demonstrated by Milagro~\citep{Atkins_2003}.